 After the operating grants have been allocated at the turn of the year, we will be able to verify whether the exhibitions will be free of charge, and confirm the grant for an artist making a debut, as well as compensation for possible events organised alongside the exhibition.
 The opening times of Kunsthalle Turku and information about the spaces will be specified in more detail in the exhibition contract drafted in January 2019.

-The application process takes place digitally.
+The application process in done electronically.
 Please fill in the application form here:

-Attach the following documents to support your application:
+Send the following documents to support your application by email:

 - an exhibition plan including suggestions for possible events to be organised alongside the exhibition